Automatic (Sharpe & Numan album): Background

 Automatic was an attempt to recapture the success of Sharpe & Numan's collaboration single "Change Your Mind", which reached number 17 in the UK charts in 1985.
 Although "Change Your Mind" was initially supposed to be a one-off single, Numan recalled that "the whole experience was great fun and Bill and I left the door open for more work together."
 However, Numan was ambivalent about recording a Sharpe + Numan album:

-Numan wrote the majority of the song lyrics on Automatic and performed the lead vocals, however, he did not contribute to the writing of the album's music.
+Numan wrote the song lyrics on Automatic and performed the lead vocals, however, he did not contribute to the writing of the album's music.
 Backing vocals were provided by Tessa Niles, who had sung on Numan's four preceding solo albums.
 Automatic has a more lightweight-pop and commercial style in comparison to Numan's solo material of the time, although its sound is not especially incongruous in the Numan discography.
 The opening line of the track "I'm on Automatic" ("This is metal rhythm/A new song on the radio") explicitly references Metal Rhythm, Numan's previous solo album.
 Most of the album was recorded in late 1987 and part of 1988, but took 18 months for the deal to come together with Polydor Records.

 Release

 Automatic includes "Change Your Mind" and a remixed version of the third Sharpe + Numan single, "No More Lies" (1988, UK#34).
 The second Sharpe + Numan single, "New Thing from London Town" (1986, UK#52) was not included on Automatic, presumably because it had already been included (albeit in re-recorded form) on Numan's 1986 solo album, Strange Charm.
 "I'm on Automatic" was the only single to be released from Automatic; it reached No. 44 on the UK singles chart.
-The album itself reached No. 59 on the UK Album Chart, eleven spots lower than Metal Rhythm, which was released nine months before.
+The album itself reached No. 59 on the UK Albums Chart, eleven spots lower than Metal Rhythm, which was released nine months before.
 Its disappointing sales led to plans for a second Sharpe + Numan album being abandoned, however, the electro-jazz-pop style of Automatic would influence the general sound of Numan's next solo album, Outland (1991).

 Numan expressed dissatisfaction with Automatics lack of promotion on the part of Polydor Records.
 Of the album itself, he recalled: